Brian3647/sqoole/README.md

 ## **Project Status**

-I gave up for a while since websockets AND supabase both are making it difficult to work in, so I'll switch to firebase for an easier developement and continue the activity.
+I gave up for a while since websockets AND supabase both are making it difficult to work in.
+WIP again, but still hard.

 <!-- Links -->